iVis-at-Bilkent/cytoscape.js-complexity-management/README.md

 A Cytoscape.js extension for a set of complexity management operations for compound graphs.

-## Description

 Based on [Complexity Management Graph Model (CMGM)](https://github.com/iVis-at-Bilkent/cmgm), this extension provides a unified set of complexity management operations working seamlessly.
 It also provides automatic adjustment of the graph layout after each complexity management operation to protect the user's mental map.
-The supported operations include filter/unfilter, hide/show and collapse/expand nodes/edges.
+The supported operations include filter/unfilter, hide/show, and collapse/expand nodes/edges.

+## How to Cite Usage
+Please cite the following when you use this extension:

+O. Zafar, H. Balci, A.F.
+Halac, and U. Dogrusoz, "CMGV: algorithms and a unified framework for complexity management in graph visualization", Information Visualization, to appear, 2025.

 ## Demo